 We approached Amir Hariri, NYC, because of the way his works focus on capturing the third dimension, playing with optical illusions to transcend 3D objects into 2D forms.
-A multi-disciplinary background in painting, sculpture and printmaking, meant Hariri was a perfect fit for our new Elegraph printmaking medium.
+A multi-disciplinary background in painting, sculpture and printmaking, meant Amir was a perfect fit for our new Elegraph™ printmaking medium.

-Hariri takes inspiration from his New York City surroundings, capturing passive interactions and exchanges with our built environment.
+Amir takes inspiration from his New York City surroundings, capturing passive interactions and exchanges with our built environment.
 "This transiency of occupied space is further examined, formally, by layering carefully drafted graphite and ink drawings with various types of paint (oil, house and spray), concrete, plaster and wood to showcase the interplay of symmetry, tangency and congruence, with material authenticity.
 It is here that the interplay of various stages, from demolition to renovation, form a new ground for imagined dwellings forged from the fragmentation of existing buildings."
 Amir Hariri.

 Amir Hariri - Artist & Printmaker, NYC

-Our collaboration with Amir Hariri also helps demonstrate the exciting possibilities of iterating, almost infinite times, to produce original artwork from one, or many, sources.
+Our collaboration with Amir Hariri also demonstrates the exciting possibilities of iterating, almost infinite times, to produce original artwork from one, or many, sources.
 By digitally intervening, manipulating and transforming his sources we had the flexibility to dive deep, take risks and experiment – all with the comfort of being able to rewind, adjust and try something different until his vision was met.

 The result of our beta collaboration with Amir is a series of three Elegraph Prints that represent Amir’s body of work in a new medium.